traefik-workshops/traefik-azure-arc-jumpstart-drops/4-acme-tls/README.md

     -var="enableEKS=true"
   ```

+  > **Note:** You must create those clusters before hand.
+Please refer to the [clusters](https://github.com/traefik-workshops/traefik-azure-arc-jumpstart-drops/tree/main/1-clusters) drop for more information.

 Deploy TLS enabled routes to the cluster of your choice.
 Make sure to replace the `EXTERNAL_IP` with the external IP of your Traefik instance on each cluster.
 You can run this manually using the following commands or run the `deploy-tls.sh` script to deploy the TLS enabled routes to all clusters.

 ### AKS